Vehicle registration plates of Indonesia: Registration plate design convention

-Size and formating
+Size and formatting

 Indonesian vehicle registration plates for four-wheel vehicles are approximately 460 mm × 135 mm and plates for two-or-three-wheel vehicles are approximately 275 mm × 115 mm.
 All plates are constructed from stamped sheet metal.
 With some exceptions, plates use the following format: LL NNNN LL where "L" are letters of the Latin alphabet, and "N" numbers from "0" to "9" (the first number is never a "0").
 The first single-or-double-letter prefixes denote the area of registration.
 This is followed by number between 1 and 9999 without leading zeroes.
 This is then followed by one or two letters although they may be optional.
 For example: B 1945 PKL is a vehicle registered in Central Jakarta city; it begins with B. A smaller, four-digit number separated by dot is located at the top (old format, with horizontal line as divider) or bottom (newer format, commonly without divider) of the plate with following format: NN•NN denoting the month and year of the plate's expiry (e.g. 01•28 means until January 2028).
 The owner must pay a tax to renew it every five years.

 Color scheme

+Regular vehicles (Conventional and Hybrid)

-Vehicles in Indonesia are coded based on their classes and uses, which Four or more wheelers were used FE-Schrift since November 2022.
+Vehicles in Indonesia are coded based on their classes and uses, which four or more wheelers were used FE-Schrift since November 2022.
 These are: